nWidart/activity/readme.md

 Activity lets you list your current activity on Github.
 Soon from Bitbucket as well.

+**Important note**

+Keep in mind this package is still in W.I.P., meaning not all event types are implemented yet.

+The event types not implemented yet:

+- CommitCommentEvent
+- ForkEvent
+- PublicEvent
+- ReleaseEvent

+Events available:

+- CreateEvent
+- DeleteEvent
+- IssueCommentEvent
+- PullRequestEvent
+- PushEvent
+- WatchEvent

 ## Installation

 Add the following in you [composer](http://getcomposer.org).json file: